 Q: What should I wear on the raft trip?

-Q: What if it rains?
+Q: What if it rains or there are other scheduling conflicts?

 A: Our raft trips go rain or shine.
 Most rafters will get splashed and wet even on the driest days.
 Wear plenty of sunscreen on bright days as the sun's rays are much stronger reflecting off the water.
-We reserve the right to alter or delay any trips due to extreme cold, high winds, or lightning forecasts.

 Q: What should I do with my camera and other valuables?